japila-books/spark-sql-internals/docs/datasources/csv/CSVFileFormat.md

 | [[codec]] `codec`
 |
-a| Compression codec that can be either one of the spark-sql-CompressionCodecs.md#shortCompressionCodecNames[known aliases] or a fully-qualified class name.
+a| Compression codec that can be either one of the [known aliases](../../CompressionCodecs.md#shortCompressionCodecNames) or a fully-qualified class name.

 Alias of <<compression, compression>>